The Ultimate Family Gap Year Destination and Accommodation Guide

 Climbing as a family in Krabi

 We ended up spending more time in Thailand than any other place on our trip.
-This was not necessarily planned but, if you have to spend a couple months somewhere it might as well be Thailand.
+This was not necessarily planned, but if you have to spend a couple of months somewhere, it might as well be Thailand.
 Thailand has world-class beaches, great food, accommodations to fit all budgets, endless massages, cooking classes, temples, the best place on earth to learn to dive or rock climb and Bangkok just so happens to have a world-class hospital (which is good to know if you are hit by a moped and need surgery like my wife did).
 Thailand is a bit more “touristy” than the rest of Southeast Asia, but there is a reason for this.
 Join the crowds, throw back some $1 Chang Beers and enjoy the easy life for a bit.
 From north to south there is plenty to please everyone.
 And our kids loved every second of it.

 Thailand with Kids